tvdburgt/go-argon2/README.md

 ```

 This package depends on `libargon2`, specifically `libargon2.so` and `argon2.h`.
-Follow the following steps to make sure this library and header are available on your system:
+Make sure the library files are available in `/usr/local`:

 ```